4everland/4ever-hosting-docs/src/cli/README.md

-# CLI Documentation
+# Quick Start

 ## Introduction

 Hosting offers a command-line interface for the 4everland CLI, which enables you to deploy and manage projects with a set of commands.
 This makes it easier for you to interact with the platform using a terminal or automated system.
 The commands and parameters available in the 4everland CLI are listed below.

 If you want to programmatically interact with the platform.
-Please check out the [CLI API](/api/cli/Auth.html)
+Please check out the [CLI API](/cli/restApi.html)

 ## Install